Cosmic-Chatter/Constellation/control_server/README.md

 * Off floor, working
 * Off floor, not working

 In addition, you may add notes using the provided text box.
-Changes to the notes or status are not saved until the "Save changes" button has been pressed.
+Changes to the notes or status are not saved until the _Save changes_ button has been pressed.

 Changes to the maintenance status of a `component` are logged by the control server.
 These logs are in plain-text format in the `maintenance-logs` directory.
 Each line of a log is a JSON object containing the state at the time of submission.